python-discord/site/pydis_site/README.md

   read more, see the [`RequestContext` documentation from Django](https://docs.djangoproject.com/en/dev/ref/templates/api/#django.template.RequestContext)

 - [`settings.py`](./settings.py), our Django settings file.
-This mostly just parses configuration out of your environment variables, so you shouldn't need to edit it directly unless you want to add new settings.
+This controls all manner of crucial things, for instance, we use it to configure logging, our connection to the database, which applications are run by the project, which middleware we are using, and variables for `django-simple-bulma` (which determines frontend colours & extensions for our pages).

 - [`urls.py`](./urls.py), the URL configuration for the project itself.
 Here we can forward certain URL paths to our different apps, which have their own `urls.py` files to configure where their subpaths will lead.
 These files determine _which URLs will lead to which Django views_.

 - [`wsgi.py`](./wsgi.py), which serves as an adapter for [`gunicorn`](https://github.com/benoitc/gunicorn),